microsoft/azure-pipelines-extensions/Extensions/BitBucket/Src/DEV-GUIDE.md

 ## What Is This Extension?

-This Azure DevOps extension integrates Azure Pipelines with Bitbucket source repositories.
-It registers Bitbucket as an artifact source for classic release pipelines and provides the `DownloadArtifactsBitbucket` task for both build and release pipelines.
+This Azure DevOps extension integrates Azure Pipelines with Bitbucket Cloud source repositories.
+It uses the built-in Azure DevOps Bitbucket Cloud service connection, registers Bitbucket as an artifact source for classic release pipelines, and provides the `DownloadArtifactsBitbucket` task for both build and release pipelines.

+This repository does not implement the Bitbucket Cloud service connection type. `vss-extension.json` declares a demand on `ms.vss-endpoint.bitbucket-endpoint-type` and contributes the task plus release-artifact type that consume that built-in endpoint.

 Bitbucket is Atlassian's Git and Mercurial hosting product.
 Customers who keep source code in Bitbucket can use this extension to bring a repository snapshot into Azure Pipelines without manually downloading or copying source files.